Educator Voices from 101: Mindfulness Foundations

 Start Your Journey

 Online Course Guides are experienced Mindful Schools faculty members who support you in all four weeks of the course.
-Through optional LIVE Sessions, weekly emails and updates, and course forums, your Online Course Guide will facilitate discussions, synthesize emerging themes, answer questions, and provide ongoing guidance and feedback.
+Through Live Sessions, weekly emails and updates, and course forums, your Online Course Guide will facilitate discussions, synthesize emerging themes, answer questions, and provide ongoing guidance and feedback.

-This is the first course in the path toward building a “mindful school” and fulfills the prerequisite for 201: Mindfulness in the Classroom.
-This course is designed for educators, mentors, parents, caregivers, and adults supporting school communities.
+101 is the first course in the path toward building a “mindful school” and fulfills the prerequisite for 201: Mindfulness in the Classroom.
+101 is designed for educators, mentors, parents, caregivers, and adults supporting school communities.
 We recommend this course for both beginners and those with significant mindfulness experience.